New Disk Group Compatibility Attributes

 Check repair will report the block error in alert log file and also repair it.

-Disk groups that can't be mounted by ASM can now be dropped using the FORCE
+Disk groups that can't be mounted by ASM can now be dropped using the FORCE keyword of the DROP DISKGROUP command.

 DROP DISKGROUP data FORCE;